 Can You Use A Greenhouse In The Winter?

-You can start seeds for your favorite plants and grow them too.
+You can start seeds for your favorite plants and grow them all year long.

 Their main benefit is to allow growers to produce food crops anytime of the year including winter.

-Greenhouse designs are made up of mainly glass or plastic that is great for collecting solar energy from the sun while acting as an insulator to hold the cold out.
+Greenhouse designs are made up of mainly glass or plastic that is great for collecting solar energy from the sun..

 The design gives the greenhouse the ability to collect the heat from the sunlight and trap it inside of the structure.

-Some of the best vegetable plants which can be grown in the winter are
+Some of the best cool weather vegetable plants which can be grown in the winter are

 - Brussel Sprouts

-Along wit any other cool weather crop you wish to grow including herbs.
+Along wit any other cool weather crop you wish to grow including most herbs.

 Many people even grow exotic tropical fruits in these greenhouse structures year around when set up properly.

-When it comes to supplemental heat there are some using compost piles inside the structures that supply a continuous heat source during the cold months for extra warmth..
+When it comes to supplemental heat there are some using compost piles inside the structures.

 Glass Or Plastic… What Greenhouse Design Is Best For You?